snowplow-archive/snowplow.github.com/_posts/2016-01-07-architecting-data-pipelines-to-manage-bad-data.md

 ![we-need-to-talk-about-kevin-screenshot][kevin]

 We need to talk about bad data.
-We can't manage an issue unless we identify it first.
-The good news is that if we take a systematic approach, we can manage manage bad data very effectively.
+We can't manage an issue unless we identify and it explore it.
+The good news is that if we take a systematic approach, we can manage bad data very effectively.
 In this post, we'll confront bad data head on, and discuss how we've architected the Snowplow pipeline to manage and mitigate bad data.

 1. [Why is bad data such a problem?](/blog/2016/01/07/architecting-data-pipelines-to-manage-bad-data/#why)
 2. [Causes of bad data](/blog/2016/01/07/architecting-data-pipelines-to-manage-bad-data/#sources)